UFCampos/qoop-ai-test/README.md

    yarn dev
    ```
 4. Open your browser and navigate to `http://localhost:3000`
-5. Add your Groq API key to an .env file
+5. Add your Groq API key to an .env file.
+You can get your API key via the Groq console https://groq.com/
     ```
     GROQ_API_KEY='your_api_key'
    ```